anderspitman/battle_beetles/log.md

   it for now.
 Probably should use Webpack to bundle everything anyway.
 * There's a problem with protobuf and having repeated values that aren't wrapped in a struct.
 Need to figure out if it's proto js or rust-proto

+# 2018-04-21

+* Faster beetles actually seem to do better in combat because it's team based so they can quickly gang up on the bigger stronger ones.